v4lpt/VPC/README.md

 - 🖩  **Calculate Volume, Content, Mass**  of the alcohol by entering the 2 other fields.

-- 🎨 **User-Friendly Design** - Clear buttons and layout, simple to understand.
+- 🎨 **Intuitive Interface"** - Clear buttons and layout, simple to understand.

 - 🔄 **Dynamic Field Adjustments** - Modify any data field post-calculation, and the app will update the other relevant fields (right now function via pressing "Calculate" again after modifying fields).